sarahtechh/general-eda-and-visualisation/README.md

-# **Exploratory Data Analysis of 2021 Census Data Project (R &amp; Quarto)**
+# **Exploratory Data Analysis & Visualisation of 2021 Census Data Project (R &amp; Quarto)**

-This is an explolratory data analysis of the 2021 Census data from the UK government for a University assignment.
+This is an explolratory data analysis and visualisation of the 2021 Census data from the UK government for a University assignment.
 I chose to explore the whether there was a disparity in incomes amnong ethnicites and focus on the variables ethinicty, income and higher education.

 I used R and Quarto - you can find the code in my repo.